NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0001/readme.md

 inhibition.

-When to create an RFC
+When to Create an RFC
 ---------------------
 New features, improvements, and other tasks that need to source feedback from multiple sources are to be written as Request For Comment (RFC) documents.

 Metadata
 --------
-At the start of each RFC there must include a short metadata block that contains information useful for filtering and sorting existing documents.
+At the start of each RFC, there must include a short metadata block that contains information useful for filtering and sorting existing documents.
 This markdown is not visible inside the document.

 ```
 ---